dscpe/dscpe.github.io/about.md

 <br>

-#### How is the DSPEP program structured?
+#### How is the DSCPE program structured?

-The DSPEP is composed of three components occuring over eight weeks:
+The DSCPE is composed of three components occuring over eight weeks:
 * Program Orientation + Collaboration and Leadership (online live session, 1.5 days)
 * Research Data Sharing and Management (remote self-paced learning, 20-25 hours)
 * Capstone (70 hours)